meet the board

 Rosemary A. DiCarlo

-Rosemary A. DiCarlo was the U.S. Deputy Permanent Representative to the United Nations from 2010 to 2014.
-She was a career member of the Senior Foreign Service, having served as U.S. Alternate Representative for Special Political Affairs to the United Nations and as Deputy Assistant Secretary of State for European and Eurasian Affairs at the Department of State.
+Rosemary A. DiCarlo was appointed Under-Secretary-General for Political Affairs at the United Nations in March 2018.
+DiCarlo is the first woman to hold this position, which helps form U.N. policy and oversees U.N. mediation efforts.
+From 2010-14, DiCarlo was the U.S. Deputy Permanent Representative to the U.N.
+She was a career member of the Senior Foreign Service, having served as U.S. Alternate Representative for Special Political Affairs to the U.N. and as Deputy Assistant Secretary of State for European and Eurasian Affairs at the Department of State.
 Earlier in her career, she served as Coordinator for Russian and Eurasian Affairs at the U.S. Information Agency and as a member of the Secretariat of the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 She holds a B.A., M.A. and Ph.D. from Brown University and speaks Russian and French.

 Ester R. Fuchs